julyc25/pandoraheartswebsite/README.md

+Thanks for visiting my website repository!
 This was the first website I made.
-It is based on my favorite manga, Pandora Hearts.
+This is not affiliated with the actual Pandora Hearts franchise.
+(There is missing information)

-It is not completely accurate, but I enjoyed working with the CSS animations. https://julyc25.github.io/pandoraheartswebsite/
+I enjoyed working with the CSS animations + snap scroll. https://julyc25.github.io/pandoraheartswebsite/